synthels/pkgr/USAGE.md

         - ['make', 'install']
 ```

-In every command that is ran, you can expect that the current directory will be set to wherever the current package's source was installed.
+In every command that is ran, you can expect that the current directory will be set to wherever the current package's source was installed (unless the `separate` option was set, in which case the current directory will be set to the package's build directory).
 In these commands, you can also use a set of special variables prefixed with `%`, which will be replaced with their values before being ran.

 ### Special variables
 - `%CORES`: The number of cores that `pkgr` recommends be used with the `-j` option when running `make`.
 - `%PREFIX`: The prefix specified on the header.
 - `%SYSROOT`: The system root specified on the header.
 - `%PROJECT_SOURCE_DIR`: The directory where `pkgr` was called from.
+- `%THIS_DIR`: Points to the current package's source directory